JeremyJones/hotjar-realtime-survey/5_architectural_design.md

 Security
 --------

 The system will contain user data.
-The demonstration server will _not_ use SSL/HTTPS; thus the _hosting_ element will not be suitable for widespread production without appropriate certificates being procured & installed first.
+The demonstration server will _not_ use SSL/HTTPS; thus the _hosting_ element will not be suitable for widespread production use without appropriate certificates being procured & installed as a pre-requisite.

 The data & database will reside in the European Union.

 The server runs a firewall allowing access only on ports 80 and 22.
 SSH access to the server is only by public key to a named user account.
 (Direct access to other services, such as MySQL on port 3306, can be achieved using SSH tunnels.)

+Although specific users can clearly be identified using this system, [Hotjar's privacy by product design](https://www.hotjar.com/blog/hotjar-approach-privacy) concept has been broadly influential in the design and presentation of the interface and its data.

-Authorisation information including database passwords will be stored in the _environment_ and not in the codebase, following 12-factor app guidelines.
+Authorisation information including database passwords will be stored in the _environment_ and not in the codebase, following [Twelve Factor App guidelines](https://12factor.net/config).
 The list of required environment variables for the system is contained in the file env.bash.example at the root level of the code repository.

 Access to the web pages for the survey and management dashboards will have specific additional security measures to be determined during those delivery stages.